Overview on the theory of double flag varieties for symmetric pairs

 \subsection{Reductive subgroups acting on flag varieties}

-There is a classification of reductive subgroups $ H $ in $ G $ which act spherically on a partial flag variety $ G/P $ for any $ P $ by Avdeev and Petukhov \cite{Avdeev.Petukhov.2021}.
-In particular these subgroups $ H $ have finitely many orbits in $ G/P $.
+{There is a classification, due to Avdeev and Petukhov \cite{Avdeev.Petukhov.2021}, of the reductive subgroups $ H $ in $ G $ which act spherically on any given partial flag variety $ G/P $.} In particular these subgroups $ H $ have finitely many orbits in $ G/P $.
 There are many examples of such subgroups other than symmetric subgroups, which we already consider (see Lemma~\ref{lemma:KGB.decomposition} above).

 \skipover{ Classification of spherical reductive subgroups acting on partial flag varieties: Avdeev, Roman ; Petukhov, Alexey .
 Spherical actions on isotropic flag varieties and related branching rules.
 Transform.
 Groups 26 (2021), no. 3, 719--774.